 - Thyroid lesion There is some uptake showing.
 A 2014 Biopsy of this lesion was inconclusive and actual 2018 Ga68 PET report infers physiological uptake.
 I’m already diagnosed hypothyroidism, possibly connected.
 (Edit – on ultrasound in Jan 2019, looks slightly smaller than previous check), most recent CT describes it as an adenoma (benign tumour).

 - Report also highlights left subpectoral lymph nodes which is new.

 The subpectoral area is very interesting as from my quick research, they are closer to the left axillary (armpit) nodes than they are to the SCF nodes.
-I’m hoping to get an ultrasound of these in January at my annual thyroid clinic (Edit: nothing sinister showing on ultrasound in Jan 2019), nothing sinister showing on latest CT scan Nov 2019).
+I’m hoping to get an ultrasound of these in January at my annual thyroid clinic (Edit: nothing sinister showing on ultrasound in Jan 2019), nothing sinister showing on latest CT scan Nov 2019 or Nov 2020).